Leonetta Cecchi Pieraccini: A permanent home in Rome: More networking: More success

-In 1927 Leonetta exhibited four Ligurian harbour ("marine liguri") paintings at the Rome Exhibition of Maritime Art.
+In 1927, Leonetta exhibited four Ligurian harbour ("marine liguri") paintings at the Rome Exhibition of Maritime Art.
 Critical reaction was strongly positive, notably from Cipriano Efisio Oppo (again) and from Corrado Pavolini.
 Due both to her skills as a portrait artist and the appetite for networking that she and her husband shared, she had also by this time become established with the Rome literary establishment as the portraitist of preference for the city's many writers.
-During the later 1920s her works were exhibited in substantial numbers at several more locations.
-Through her career as an artist Leonetta Pieraccine also contributed illustrations to numerous magazines of the day, notably Bragaglia's Cronache d'attualità during the early 1920s and La Fiera Letteraria (relaunched and rebranded in 1929 as L'Italia Letteraria).
+During the late 1920s, her works were exhibited in substantial numbers at several more locations.
+Through her career as an artist, Leonetta Pieraccini also contributed illustrations to numerous magazines of the day, notably Bragaglia's Cronache d'attualità during the early 1920s and La Fiera Letteraria (relaunched and rebranded in 1929 as L'Italia Letteraria).